styladev/shopware4/README.md

 # Styla SEO Enhancements Shopware Module (v4.2.0)
-## Installation How-to

 #### Last updated: 16.03.2017
 #### Contributors: Sebastian Sachtleben, Christian Korndoerfer, Roberto Solís

-Styla Connect is a module to connect your Shopware Store with [Styla](http://www.styla.com/).
+Styla Connect is a module to connect your Shopware 4 Store with [Styla](http://www.styla.com/).
+For our Shopware 5 plugin check this https://github.com/styladev/shopware5

 The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.

 --

+## Installation How-to

 - Place the *StylaSEO* folder at the following location of your Shopware installaton: engine/Shopware/Plugins/Local/Frontend
 - Once the code is in place, access your Shopware administration page.
 The Styla SEO Enhancements Shopware module can be configured and activated under **Configuration -> Plugin Manager -> Local Extensions**.